gus-tavo01/forums-app/README.md

-# Getting Started with Create React App
+# Forums App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting started

-In the project directory, you can run:
+### Install project dependencies

-### `npm start`
+must have nodejs installed

-Runs the app in the development mode.\
+- npm install

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+### Run the project

-The page will reload if you make edits.\
+starts the app on [http://localhost:3000](http://localhost:3000) The page will reload if the code is edited.

-You will also see any lint errors in the console.
+- npm start

-### `npm test`
+### Test

-Launches the test runner in the interactive watch mode.\
+Run ui tests

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- npm run test

-### `npm run build`
+### Build the application

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.